andrewdempsey2018/Maze-Runner/README.md

 This a single player game where the player guides their character from the start of a maze to the end within a time limit.
 There are multiple mazes to explore and each one is more complex and challenging than the last.

 The game is compatible with mobile devices as well as desktop computers in a variety of browsers.
+The player controls the character by clicking or tapping the part of the screen that they want to move to.

 ## UX